WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>

-In the retina they are mainly red and green cone.
+In the retina, they are mainly red and green cone.
 They are very few blue cones.
 They are even absent from the center of the fovea.
 <center>
 <a href="https://commons.wikimedia.org/w/index.php?curid=32075732" rel="some text"><img src="img/ConeMosaics.jpg" alt="On/Off ganglionar cells" /></a>
 </center>